Rutherglen [1st] (1842-1879)

 In 1861 a new branch opened north to Bridgeton [1st].
 This was extended north to London Road [Glasgow] in 1877.
 This did not carry passengers until 1879.
 The branch was not served by the existing Rutherglen station.

 Meanwhile in 1872 an Act gave permission to quadruple the line between Gushetfaulds and Rutherglen.
 This was not long after the opening of the Rutherglen and Coatbridge Railway in 1865 and traffic level had no doubt increased.
+In addition London Road [Glasgow had opened to passengers in 1879.

 Nothing remains of this early 1st station, obliterated by subsequent railway construction.